Which Home Loan is right for me?

 These loans are designed to allow an initial low rate which reverts to the standard variable after a short period (usually 1-3 years).
 The benefit of this loan is that you are able to pay extra off the loan during the discounted/honeymoon period, and allows lower repayments for the first year or so.

-These are loans for people who have a poor credit history or don’t fit the normal lending criteria of the major banks.
+These are loans for people who have had issues with credit previously a poor credit history or don’t fit the normal lending criteria of the major banks.
 The interest rate is usually higher or the loan restriction are greater, however, it may be a short term lending solution that suits your needs if other lenders won’t meet your funding requirements.

 This refers to the length of time the loan will exist.
 A 30 year loan term is now standard; a shorter loan term will increase your ongoing repayments as you’re committed to repay the loan off more quickly.